NicholasSheehan/Unity-Native-Sharing/README.md

 Twitter       | ✔              | ✔            | ✔
 Discord       | ✔              | ✔            | ✔
 Slack         | ✔              | ✔            | ✔

-## Roadmap
-* Look into email sharing
-* Look into video sharing
-* Sharing multiple files
-* Sharing Links w/ Text
-* Add screenshots to make the README look more juicy
-* Create CREDITS.md where contributors can add their names
-* Create COMPATIBILITY.md which will record the compatibility of an app's ability to share
-* Create SHOWREEL.md where games that use the plugin can be shown off
-* Convert the bullet points in the roadmap into GitHub issues so that other developers can pick them up

 ## Platform Notes
 #### Android